Explore Our Key Services

 We provide expert advice and tailored multilingual support and information to help migrants in Scotland navigate immigration, welfare, and their rights.
 Discover how we can assist you.

-Support to EU nationals and their family members applying to the EU Settlement Scheme, and to any migrants in Scotland navigating the eVisa transition.
+Support to EU nationals and their family members applying to the EU Settlement Scheme, and to any migrants in Scotland navigating the eVisa transition with clear and practical support.

-Initial advice and guidance for migrants with pre-settled and settled status navigating Scotland’s welfare and financial systems, such as housing, benefits…
+Initial advice and guidance for migrants with pre-settled and settled status navigating Scotland’s welfare rights systems, housing options, employment rights and more.

-Online and printable resources, workshops, and guides to help migrants understand their rights, make informed decisions, spot discrimination, and build..
+Online and printable resources, workshops, and guides to help migrants understand their rights, make informed decisions, spot discrimination, and build independence and confidence.

 supported cases